Sydney Boys High School

-The school regularly ranks highly among schools in New South Wales in terms of academic achievement, ranking 5th in the state in the 2017 Higher School Certificate, and has produced numerous notable alumni, or "Old Boys".
+The school regularly ranks within the top ten in New South Wales in terms of academic achievement, ranking 4th in the state in 2011 and 5th in the state in the 2017 Higher School Certificate (HSC), and has produced numerous notable alumni – "Old Boys".

 History

-Although Fort Street High School was established as an elementary school in 1849, Sydney Boys High School was the first state high school in New South Wales and Australia.
-It was created under Premier Henry Parkes' public education system in the early 1880s, following the Public Instruction Act 1880 (NSW).
-Whereas Fort Street Model School as it was founded took primary and secondary students neither Sydney Boys nor Sydney Girls High School has ever had a primary education division and are thus the first NSW state high schools founded for the express purpose of secondary education.
+Sydney Boys High School was the first state high school in New South Wales and Australia.
+It was created under Premier Henry Parkes' public education system in the early 1880s following the Public Instruction Act 1880 (NSW).

+Sydney Boys High School nor Sydney Girls High School has ever had a primary education division and are thus the first NSW state high schools founded for the express purpose of secondary education.

-Alternatively known as The Sydney High School, due to its being the first state high school, Sydney High School was established as two single-sex schools sharing a single building, with boys and girls on separate floors.
-The first day of instruction, for 46 boys, was October 1, 1883 and was at a building located in Castlereagh Street in the Sydney central business district, which was designed by Francis Greenway and constructed by convicts.
+Sydney Boys High School was originally one collective unit merged with Sydney Girls; it was originally a mixed-sex school.
+Sydney High School was established as two single-sex schools sharing a single building, with boys and girls on separate floors.
+The first day of instruction – for 46 boys – was on 1 October 1883 and was located in a building on Castlereagh Street, designed by Francis Greenway and constructed by convicts.
 From 1883 to 1892, Sydney Boys occupied the lower floor and entered from the Castlereagh Street side of the building, whereas Sydney Girls occupied the upper floor and entered from the Elizabeth Street side.
 In 1924, this building would be demolished and both schools would, in 1921, have relocated to Moore Park.
 Presently, this site is home to the Elizabeth Street store of David Jones.

 In 1892, the boys' school was relocated to Mary Ann Street in Ultimo.

 In 1906, Sydney Boys High School became a member of the Athletic Association of the Great Public Schools of New South Wales (AAGPS or GPS).
-(The term "public school" here has the meaning as used in the United Kingdom; that is, a private school.)
-It is the sporting association's only government school member.
+(The term "public school" here has the meaning as used in the United Kingdom; that is, a private school).
+Despite this, it is the sporting association's only government (public) school member.

 In 1928, the school moved to its current location at Moore Park, on the fringe of inner-city Sydney.
-This site was designed by George McRae, who also designed the Queen Victoria Building.
+This site was designed by George McRae, designer of the Queen Victoria Building.
 This site was previously the Moore Park Zoo, which was relocated to Mosman as Taronga Zoo.